-The Spring Framework is an open-source framework for the Java platform and .NET framework that focuses on managing business objects with a layered architecture.
-When developing under the open-source spring framework for Java and .NET, what are the best practices in transaction management, data access and aspect oriented programming.
+Spring is an open source framework for the Java platform and .NET framework that focuses on managing business objects with a layered architecture.
+When developing under the open source Spring framework for Java and .NET, what are the best practices in transaction management, data access and aspect-oriented programming?
 Learn about using the Spring IDE and mastering the core container and security.
-Stay up-to-date on Spring development tools, Spring web services and Spring python.
-In this section on Spring Framework, we offer news, research and tutorials to help you develop applications, keep them secure and get a handle on managing data, objects and the core container.
-The Spring framework is an open source framework for the Java platform and .NET framework that focuses on managing business objects with a layered architecture.
+Stay up-to-date on Spring development tools, Spring Web services and Spring python.
+In this section on Spring, we offer news, research and tutorials to help you develop applications, keep them secure and get a handle on managing data, objects and the core container.

 24 Feb 2012

 News - If you've ever worked with WebSphere, the term 'portal' is a dirty word.
 But Liferay has redefined the portal space with an open-source, feature full offering that is only about 250 megs in size and more feature full than anything IBM has ever offered in...

 Continuing Video Coverage of New Java 7 Features and APIs

 News - Here at TheServerSide.com, we've been providing some very dedicated coverage to the new features of Java 7, with a look at tackling some of the new Java 7 APIs like the new File I/O (NIO.2) and concurrency libraries with tutorials and learning guides in...

 Java Developers have Loads to Learn from the Rails Community

 Video - In an interview with TheServerSide.com, the creator of the Spring framework, Rod Johnson, tells interviewer Cameron McKenzie that Java developers have a lot to learn from the Rails community.
 "I think that the Java community has almost a pathological...

 Five drawbacks to choosing JSF as your web application framework